 - Environment, infrastructure, innovation and the circular economy

 AIRE contributes to the Faculty, University and wider governmental and societal goals of bringing together perspectives and disciplines to address societal and global challenges.
-AIRE members are involved in cross-faculty University initiatives (such as the Cities theme, LSSI, FinTech, Centre for Global Development, Realism Leeds, and Waste Network) as well as cross-divisional research within Leeds University Business School.
+AIRE members are involved in cross-faculty University initiatives (such as the Cities theme, LSSI, FinTech, Centre for Global Development, Realism Leeds, and Waste Network) as well as cross-departmental research within Leeds University Business School.

-Since 2011 (the beginning of the large FESSUD project led by the division), members have led or been significant co-investigators in projects worth a total of around £20M external income, of which approximately £10M comes into the University and £3M to the Faculty of Business.
-The in-kind contributions from non-academic project partners is of high value.
+Since 2011 (the beginning of the large FESSUD project led by the department), members have led or been significant co-investigators in projects worth a total of around £20M external income, of which approximately £10M comes into the University and £3M to the Faculty of Business.
+The in-kind contributions from non-academic project partners are of high value.
 For example, there is £1.8M worth of in-kind contributions within the iBUILD project; these contributions facilitated the influencing of HM Treasury guidance on valuing infrastructure provision.